 Of course, if you are still paying for your mortgage, that should be included in your calculation.

 After identifying your overhead cost, you now have to know how much you can put your property for rent.
 This may depend on the property’s current market value, its location, its current condition, and more.

 To guide you in pricing your rent, check the running rates for rental units in your area that are almost similar to yours.
 This can give you a general sense where to start.
 You can then compare and see if you have the edge over their units.

 From there you can ask yourself: How much can I earn if I rent out my primary residence and move to a smaller and more affordable house, or to an existing property that I have?

-Name your price accordingly by striking a balance between affordability and profitability.
+Take a good look at your condo management fees and name your price accordingly by striking a balance between affordability and profitability.